The Vatican Plan to use ALIENS/UFOs here very soon

 Goal: The goal of the conference is to bring together the interdisciplinary community required to address this multi-faceted challenge: experts on exoplanet observations, early and extreme life on Earth, atmospheric biosignatures, and planet-finding telescopes.

-: The sessions of the five-day meeting will include invited review and contributed talks, followed by extended discussions.
+Format: The sessions of the five-day meeting will include invited review and contributed talks, followed by extended discussions.
 There will be posters, but no parallel sessions.
 We will limit the number of attendees to 250 to allow interactions between the participants.
 The conference will include a banquet (Wednesday evening) and an afternoon break (Tuesday) and two evening slots for collaborative team meetings.
 The Friday morning session will include a coordinated discussion that will provide input for a conference summary.

 LIST OF REGISTERED PARTICIPANTS: The current list of participants who have registered or submitted an abstract is available here.